VivianDongChen/cs6650_assignments/assignment2/server-v2/README.md

 # Server Module

-This module hosts the Assignment 1 WebSocket server implementation.
-The service exposes two endpoints:
+WebSocket server with RabbitMQ integration.
+Two endpoints:

 - `/chat/{roomId}` – WebSocket endpoint that validates incoming JSON and echoes the payload with server timestamps.
 - `/health` – REST endpoint returning a JSON `{status,timestamp}` for liveness checks.